1. Policy statement

 While we cannot always guarantee the outcome you are seeking, we will try to deal with your concern fairly and in an appropriate way.
 By using this policy, you can help us to achieve this.

 If you are not happy with the way in which your concern has been handled, you can raise it with one of the other key contacts noted below.
-Alternatively, you may contact the chairman of the board of directors.
+Alternatively, you may contact the chair of the board of directors.
 Contact details are set out at the end of this document.

 Protection and support for whistleblowers